Here’s who has (and hasn’t) qualified for the first Republican presidential debate – KION546

 Ron DeSantis

-The Florida governor told reporters last week in Iowa that he had signed the RNC pledge.
+The Florida governor told reporters earlier this month in Iowa that he had signed the RNC pledge.
 “The goal needs to be to defeat Joe Biden and change the direction of this country,” DeSantis said.
 “That mission is bigger than any one person.
 And so, you’ve got to be willing to step up, and I realized that this is a team effort.
 So, I was proud to do that.”

 Nikki Haley